Evangelion (mecha): Cultural references and interpretations

 The staff named the mecha after the Greek word ευ-αγγέλιον (euangelion), "gospel", "good news", shortened to Eva, to allude to Eve.
 According to Animerica, the name would be related to their task as protectors of humanity.
 Similar to the biblical Eve, born from the rib of the first man Adam, the Evangelions were conceived as copies of the first Angel Adam.
 Anno said in an interview that he chose it because it sounded "complicated".
 On another occasion, he claimed to have chosen the word "good news" as the title of the series because of the belief that it would bring "blessing" and happiness.
 Yūichirō Oguro, curator of extra content of the home video editions of the series, linked the name to the last scene of Neon Genesis Evangelion: The End of Evangelion, in which there is a sequence in which Yui Ikari, kept inside the Eva-01, blesses her son Shinji by telling him that "any place can be a paradise".

 The units are also linked with other religious references.
-In a conversation in the twenty-third episode, Seele claims that eight Eva units have been prepared up to that point and that four more remain; according to the series' filmbooks, the number is a reference to the twelve apostles.
+In a conversation in the twenty-third episode, Seele claims that eight Eva units have been prepared up to that point and that four more remain; according to the series' film books, the number is a reference to the twelve apostles.
 In the theme song, A Cruel Angel's Thesis, Unit 01 is depicted with twelve wings of light, referring to the iconography of Satan and taking a cue from the manga Devilman.
 For the image of the out-of-control Unit 01, which in the nineteenth episode walks on four legs and devours the flesh of an Angel, staff took inspiration from the Buddhist figures of the preta.
 The scene in which Eva-01 is first introduced in the first episode has also been compared to Tadao Nagahama's Combattler V, while for Carl Gustav Horn, editor of the North American edition of the manga, the Eva units can be "possibly connected to the legend of the Golem, a giant artificial man which does its creator's bidding".